Wilfred Emmanuel-Jones MBE is founder of ‘The Black Farmer‘ range of food products.

 In 1994 he founded a food and drink marketing agency in London which went on to run successful marketing campaigns for Loyd Grossman sauces, KETTLE Chips, Plymouth Gin, Cobra Beer and other challenger brands.

 In 2000, Wilfred fulfilled a lifelong ambition and bought a small farm in Devon.

-Subsequently the brand has launched a wide range of products including burgers, meatballs, fresh chicken, fresh raised without antibiotics pork, bacon, cheese and eggs available across the UK in high street and online supermarkets.
+Subsequently, the brand has launched a wide range of products including burgers, meatballs, fresh chicken, freshly raised without antibiotics pork, bacon, cheese and eggs available across the UK in the high street and online supermarkets.